Gradient-based optimization of scatterer arrangements based on the T-matrix method: Custom derivative

 \section{Custom derivative}

 The derivative of the spherical Bessel (and Hankel) functions is calculated using the recurrence relation.
 The special case of zero argument has to be treated accordingly.
 For $v>1$, it can be set to zero, while for $v=1$, the Taylor series expansion of the $sinc$ gives a non-zero number.
+The code snippet is provided in Listing~\ref{lst:spherical_jn}.